stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 c.
 How to Search Accounts
 =========================

-You can search Stormpath Accounts, just like all Resource Collections, using one of two search methods:
+You can search Stormpath Accounts, just like all Resource Collections, using one of three search methods:

 *Filter Search:*

 This searches across all attributes on all resources within the specified Collection and finds any attribute that matches the specified query parameter ``q``.

-Example: All instances where the string "path" is found in any attribute in the specified Collection of Accounts).
+Example: All instances where the string "path" is found in any attribute in the specified collection of Accounts.

 ``https://api.stormpath.com/v1/applications/someAppId/accounts?q=path``